 So we need to go back further to get a better idea of how TQQQ performs through major stock market crashes, which we can do by simulating returns going back further than the fund’s inception.
 Going back to 1987 for TQQQ vs. QQQ tells a somewhat different story:

-Notice how buying TQQQ alone is basically a timing gamble that depends heavily on your entry and exit points.
+Notice how if you buy and hold TQQQ alone, it is basically a timing gamble that depends heavily on your entry and exit points.
 Basically, it can take too long for the leveraged ETF to recover after a major crash.
 After the Dotcom crash of 2000, TQQQ didn’t catch up to QQQ until late 2007 right before it crashed again in the Global Financial Crisis of 2008.
 Had you bought in January 2000 right before the Dotcom crash, you’d still be in the red today:

 So far I haven’t even touched on the psychological aspects of this idea.
 Most investors severely overestimate their tolerance for risk and can’t stomach a major crash with a 100% stocks position, much less a 300% stocks position.
 Holding TQQQ through the Dotcom crash would have seen a near-100% drawdown.